emissary-ingress/emissary/user-guide/getting-started.md

 kubectl apply -f https://github.com/datawire/ambassador/blob/flynn/rc/extauth/demo-qotm.yaml
 ```

-This will create a deployment called `qotd` and a corresponding Kubernetes service entry that's also called `qotm`.
+This will create a deployment called `qotm` and a corresponding Kubernetes service entry that's also called `qotm`.
 Quote of the Moment supports a very simple REST API:

-The  supports using a simple REST API:

 * `GET /health` performs a simple health check
 * `GET /` returns a random Quote of the Moment